 - Wind turbine failures: X may be chosen as two months.

 Regression for predictive maintenance

-Regression models in predictive maintenance are used to compute the remaining useful life (RUL) of an asset which is defined as the amount of time that the asset is operational before the next failure occurs.
-Same as binary classification, each example is a record that belongs to a time unit "Y" for an asset.
-However, in the context of regression, the goal is to find a model that calculates the remaining useful life of each new example as a continuous number which is the period of time remaining before the failure.
+Regression models are used to compute the remaining useful life (RUL) of an asset.
+RUL is defined as the amount of time that an asset is operational before the next failure occurs.
+Each training example is a record that belongs to a time unit nY for an asset, where n is the multiple.
+The model should calculate the RUL of each new example as a continuous number.
+This number denotes the period of time remaining before the failure.

 Figure 4.
 Labeling for regression

 For regression, labeling is done with reference to a failure point.
 Its calculation is not possible without knowing how long the asset has survived before a failure.
 So in contrast to binary classification, assets without any failures in the data cannot be used for modeling.
 This issue is best addressed by another statistical technique called Survival Analysis.
 But potential complications may arise when applying this technique to PdM use cases that involve time-varying data with frequent intervals.
 For more information on Survival Analysis, see this one-pager.